 Good news: “The intact rate among newborn males in the U.S. has increased from 15 percent in 1965 to 44.5 percent in 2006.
 This is an increase of 294 percent.” http://www.cirp.org/library/statistics/USA//

 4. The positive role of the foreskin.
 The foreskin is an organ that the majority of men in the US have not experienced.
 “Removing this healthy, vital, fully functioning organ from a non-consenting person will forever change the sexuality of this future adult man and his partner.”
 The intact foreskin provides external protection, self-cleansing, internal self-protection, immunological protection, antibacterial function, coverage during erection, erogenous sensitivity, sexual functions, and self lubrication.
 Foreskin removal deprives a man of these benefits. http://www.drmomma.org/2009/09/functions-of-foreskin-purposes-of.html

 5. There are no health benefits from routine infant foreskin removal.
-Circumcision has no justifiable benefits and is in fact harmful – from pain and suffering, to surgical botches, to reduced maternal-child bonding, and confounding of breastfeeding.
+Circumcision has no justifiable benefits and is in fact harmful – from pain and suffering to surgical botches to reduced maternal-child bonding and interfering with breastfeeding.
 Medical authorities throughout the world consider circumcision medically unnecessary and unethical.
 Botched circumcisions can cause trauma for boys and men throughout their lives. https://www.doctorsopposingcircumcision.org

 7. Baby Foreskin is a highly profitable commodity.
 Infant foreskins are sold at considerable profits for scientific research, vaccine development, and other consumable uses.
 Details of the many uses and how to harvest the highly valuable fibroblast cells are discussed here. https://vactruth.com/2017/09/28/foreskin-used-in-vaccines/